sylann/BeEmote/README.md

 ### Connection strings

 Make a copy of the Example files in the BeEmote.Services project, in the Security folder.
-Then rename them so that you end up with the following.
+Then rename them so that you end up with the following files.
 - Example.ConnectionStrings.cs
 - Example.Credentials.cs
 - ConnectionStrings.cs
 - Credentials.cs

+In the 2 last files do:
-Remove ".Example" from the namespace and replace the Snake_case_example_strings with proper values.
+- Remove ".Example" from the namespace.
+- Replace the Snake_case_example_strings with proper values.
-Do this for the following files:

-- ConnectionStrings.cs
+    - replace Host_Name with localhost
+    - replace Database_Name with beemote
-- Credentials.cs
+    - etc...

 Should be good to go now.